sjain75/pytutor/README.md

 key.

 - Config file is then located in ./pytutor_worksheets directory
-- run in command line: "python3 pytutor_jsCreator.py config.json"
+- run in command line: "python3 pytutor_jsCreator.py -c config.json"

 - Will prompt for worksheet title/name.
 Upon doing so, if config information is put in correctly, the worksheet should be created successfully with the config file info.